This website requires JavaScript.

 Consistency is a hot topic right now in customer service.

-Add outsourcing into the mix, and – ouch – it gets complicated.
+Add outsourcing into the mix, and (ouch) it gets complicated.

 We discussed goals previously, and that is relevant here too.
 If BPOs are aware of and aligned across company goals, there is at least a benchmark for success.
 Something to stick on the fridge (maybe even literally).

-The 3 ways to maintain consistency
+The 3 ways to maintain consistency in customer service operations

 1. Knowledge base